guyschaos/umundo/README.md

 	lib             # Prebuilt libraries of uMundo itself for all supported platforms. rpc             # umundo.rpc implementation.
 	s11n            # umundo.s11n implementation, see README.md within.
+	util            # umundo.util with some umundo components and utility classes.

 ## FAQ

 <dt><b>Why is the source distribution so large?</b></dt>
 <dd>That's the price of convenience.
 The distribution contains most of our runtime dependencies prebuilt for every
-	system / compiler combination and for debug and release builds.</dd>
+	system / compiler combination and as debug and release builds.</dd>

-<dt><b>Why are there no JNI jars for windows?</b></dt>
-<dd>There is some issue either with packaging jars or copying them into the lib directory via CMake on windows (I am not sure).
-	As you can just take another jar from any other platform it is a rather cosmetic bug.</dd>

 <dt><b>How many umundo nodes can I realistically start at once?</b></dt>
 <dd>Using the default ZeroMQ implementation and Bonjour discovery on MacOSX, I could start 32 umundo-pingpong instances before